 C0 CRANE COURSE

 A Slewing mobile crane is a mobile crane that incorporates a boom or jib that can be slewed.
-This course would be relevant to the activities of a person operating a slewing mobile crane with a capacity up to 60 tonnes.
+This course would be relevant to the activities of a person operating a slewing mobile crane with a capacity over 100 tonnes.
 Operating this crane requires a High Risk Work Licence (HRWL) issued by Workplace Health and Safety QLD.
 The size and volume of the vehicle demands that it be handled by a trained and licensed person.
 Ascent Training Solutions has developed a high quality detailed training course that prepares you for the operation of a slewing mobile crane.

 It is mandatory in Australia to hold a licence for the operation of cranes.
 To receive a High-Risk Work Licence, you must partake in recognised training, provided by a registered training organisation.
 You will be assessed on skills, knowledge and training using the relevant crane equipment under realistic working conditions.